tarkant/svg-dom-arrows/README.md

 **Note ℹ:** The only thing you need to respect is to use `PathOptions.ts` to keep the API consistent.
 If you need to add options, please add them as optional properties.

-## 💻 How to run the developement server ?
+## 💻 How to run the development server ?

 Easy, run this command and your server will be on `http://localhost/3000`: